Saga Pure ASA: Mandatory Notification of Trade

-Espen Lundaas, CFO and primary insider, has on 14 December 2020 been allocated 150,000 shares in the Company in the Private Placement at a price of NOK 2.10 per share through his controlled company EL Investment AS.
-After the transaction, Espen Lundaas and associated companies have a holding of 2,000,000 shares in the Company.
+Øystein Stray Spetalen, director and primary insider, has on 21 December 2020 been allocated 3,000,000 shares in the Company in the Private Placement at a price of NOK 2.90 per share through his controlled company Tycoon Industrier AS.
+After the transaction, Øystein Stray Spetalen and associated companies have a holding of 198,391,799 shares in the Company.

 Saga Pure ASA